Borussia Dortmund's players react after finishing their Europa League Group J (Photo: Reuters)

 Egyptian star Mohamed Zidan had to watch the game from the stands even though he was declared fit and available for selection during the final training session.

 French title contenders Paris Saint Germain topped the group, ending their campaign with a 1-1 draw away at Ukrainian outfit Karpaty Lviv.

-Napoli took the phrase last chance saloon to its limits also on Wednesday as a goal from in-form Uruguayan international striker Edinson Cavani in the third minute of time added on gave the Serie A side a 1-0 win over Romanian outfit.
+Napoli took the phrase last chance saloon to its limits on Wednesday as a goal from in-form Uruguayan international striker Edinson Cavani in the third minute of time added on gave the Serie A side a 1-0 win over Romanian outfit.

-Dortmund had got the ideal start in Seville as Japanese striker Shinji Kagawa struck in the fourth minute.
+Dortmund got the ideal start in Seville as Japanese striker Shinji Kagawa struck in the fourth minute.

-However, Ivory Coast international Romaric drew the hosts level just after the half hour mark reacting first after the ball came off the chest of Brazilian team-mate Luis Fabiano.
+However, Ivory Coast international Romaric drew the hosts level just after the half hour mark, reacting first after the ball came off the chest of Brazilian team-mate Luis Fabiano.

 The German visitors fought back to level the match in the 49th minute.
 Serbian international central defender Neven Subotic powered a header home, but chances were few and far between from then on and Dortmund were left to focus solely on maintaining their domestic league lead.